-Another wonderful part of making vegan gumbo is it all happens in one pan, except for the rice, of course.
+Another significant part of making vegan Gumbo is it all happens in one pan, except for the rice, of course.

-Generally, I make rice in my rice cooker on a Sunday, and we use it for a variety of recipes during the week.
+Generally, I make rice in my rice cooker on a Sunday, and we use it for various recipes during the week.
 I'm all about food prep and making life easier.

 So, the brown rice for this vegan gumbo recipe is no exception.

 Begin sauteing the garlic, onions, and celery until the onions are translucent.
-Then, add one tablespoon of flour at a time, stirring into the sweating vegetables until the vegetables are coated with flour.
+Then, add one tablespoon of flour, stirring into the sweating vegetables until the vegetables are coated with flour.

 Next, add all the remaining ingredients, and bring the mixture to a boil.
 Then, turn down the heat to medium-low and allow to cook uncovered for 30 minutes.

-To serve the gumbo, place rice serving on one side of the bowl and pour the gumbo on the other side.
+To serve the Gumbo, place rice serving on one side of the bowl and pour the Gumbo on the other side.
 The gumbo sauce then seeps into the brown rice.
-As I said before, I love gumbo in a bowl, even without rice.
+But, as I said before, I love Gumbo in a bowl, even without rice.

 Great side dishes for Gumbo